billdirks/billdirks.github.io/pelican/content/tracing_syscalls_from_python_with_gdb/tracing_syscalls_from_python_with_gdb.md

 and then examine `output.txt`.

-Note `gdb` has a flag, `-x` that lets use execute scripts, eg `gdb -x ./gdb_cmd --args /usr/bin/python3 ./demo.py`.
+Note `gdb` has a flag, `-x` that lets us execute scripts, eg `gdb -x ./gdb_cmd --args /usr/bin/python3 ./demo.py`.
 I've chosen to use `<` to read the input because this will stream the commands 1 at a time and continue even if there is a failure.
-In our case, the `continue` command will fail after we reach the end of the `demo.py` and the script will stop leaving us in `gdb`.
-Using `<` is a hack to allow us to continue and exit `gdb` even though we hit this error.
+In our case, the `continue` command will fail after we reach the end of the `demo.py` and the script will stop, leaving us in `gdb`.
+Using `<` is a hack that allows us to execute the next expression and exit `gdb` even though we hit this error.

 # Conclusion

-We have a scriptable way of detecting every network request is being made in a Python process and to get its associated backtrace using `gdb`.
+We have a scriptable way of detecting every network request being made in a Python process and a way to get its associated backtrace using `gdb`.
 This methodology can be used to instrument any syscall.
-In addition we discussed using `strace` to see examine all the syscalls from a process.
+In addition, we discussed using `strace` to see examine all the syscalls from a process.
 Happy debugging!